Obligations are in effect·Enrolment deadline: 29 July 2026—10 days remaining

 List of designated services

-Identify which services from Table 6 of s.6(5B) you provide.
+Identify which designated services you provide under the AML/CTF Act.
 Be specific — AUSTRAC's form asks you to select from pre-defined categories.

 Compliance Officer details